Internet Information Services (IIS, formerly Internet Information Server) is a Microsoft web server created for use with the Windows NT family.

 Key metrics like CPU usage, memory usage, response time, and disk usage can all be monitored with this tool.
 If there is a problem with a site then you can automatically restart it to try and fix the issue.

-The monitoring experience is driven by graphs and status buttons.
+Graphs and status buttons drive the monitoring experience.
 Graphs show you details about resource usage and other information so that you can see how an IIS website or server is performing.

-For example, there are graphs outlining IIS Average CPU and Memory Usage to show how many resources you have available.
+For example, graphs are outlining IIS Average CPU and Memory Usage to show how many resources you have available.
 This helps you to know whether you need to buy more resources or not.

 As a performance monitoring solution for IIS, SolarWinds Server & Application Monitor has everything you need to manage IIS resources efficiently.
 It is also competitively priced, starting at $2,995 (£2,308).
 There is a 30-day free trial available.